psmet1/siml-classification/README.md

 # Simulating predictions of classification models - Code for experiments
-This repository contains the code to reproduce the computational experiments reported in the paper: ___Simulating predictions of classification models to evaluate predict-then-optimize methods___.
+This repository contains the code to reproduce the computational experiments reported in the paper: ___Simulating classification models to evaluate predict-then-optimize methods___.

 ## Overview